JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 properties of a real material.

 A normal or Gaussian distribution is often used to represent the Density of States (DOS) of disordered semiconductors.
-We will use the that approximation here, but if one actually knew the shape of the DOS it could be used instead.
+We will use that approximation here, but if one actually knew the shape of the DOS it could be used instead.
+We will also assume the carriers we are going to simulate are holes, so the DOS is assumed to be composed of the HOMO levels of molecules we are modeling.

 One of the chief approximations of Gaussian Disorder Model used by B&auml;ssler is that the energies assigned to sites are uncorrelated.
 This means we can